 Many times people may say “I’m just waiting on God” not realizing that God has been waiting on them, but they have been too busy to hear His voice calling them.

-“God I thank you for being longsuffering with me, and I pray that from this moment on, that I will be attentive to hear your voice without having to have a “burning bush experience” from You to get my attention focused on what you are trying to say to me….
-Amen
+“God I thank you for being longsuffering with your people, and that we will be attentive to hear your voice without having to have a “burning bush experience” from You to get our attention focused on what you are trying to say to us, in Jesus name…Amen!